emacsmirror/mood-line/README.md

 ## About

-mood-line is a minimal mode-line configuration that aims to replicate some of the features of the more advanced [doom-modeline](https://github.com/seagle0128/doom-modeline) package.
+mood-line is a minimal mode line configuration that aims to replicate some of the features of the more advanced [doom-modeline](https://github.com/seagle0128/doom-modeline) package.

 ## Features